veryacademy/Python-Challenges/Beginner/Strings/001-string-return-half.md

 ---

 ## Donations
-Very Academy is all about teaching you simple actionable code.
 We rely on your contributes to keep doing what we do.
 If you have found value in the content, please consider supporting us.

 <a href="https://www.patreon.com/bePatron?u=69834971" data-patreon-widget-type="become-patron-button">Become a Patron!</a>